aashoo17/notes/src/linux/linux_command_line/tar.md

 x - Extract files
-v - verbose, print the file names as they are extracted one by one z - The file is a "gzipped" file f - Use the following tar archive for the operation
+v - verbose, print the file names as they are extracted one by one z - The file is a "gzipped" file f - Use these files for tar archive

 **Extract tar.bz2/bzip archives**
 tar -xvjf archivefile.tar.bz2